NiveusLuna/KA2-bugfix/README.md

 - Mixed Tech research keyboard shortcuts don't work
 - Some keyboard shortcuts also trigger other shortcuts
 - The ISC transporter effect is broken. (looks for Borg transporter effect)
+- The Kronos Class can't attack planets despite being a battlecruiser, which can attack planets.

 TODO (list kindly provided by Admiral Nat on Discord)

-- The Kronos Class couldn't attack planets despite being a battlecruiser, which can attack planets.
 - The Gorn's Lyran-tech Carrier stopped counting toward its cap of one if upgraded with Hydran technology.
 - The ISC Carrier's Hydran-tech upgrade costed precious metals/latinum, even though the ISC don't use that resource.
 (I just swapped it for a tritanium/metal cost instead.)
 - The Hydran's fighter miniaturization research didn't do anything.
 (I added it as a requirement for the carrier conversion, since that's apparently the intention.)